Frans Geurtsen

 Frans Geurtsen (17 March 1942 – 12 December 2015) was a Dutch footballer, who played at both professional and international levels as a striker.

 Club career

-Geurtsen started his professional career at hometown side Velox, winning promotion to the Eerste Divisie in 1962.
+A prolific striker, Geurtsen started his career at hometown side Velox aged 11, winning promotion with the senior team to the Eerste Divisie in 1962.
 He played for an Utrecht XI in the 1962–63 Inter-Cities Fairs Cup, scoring twice against Tasmania Berlin.
 He was signed by Amsterdam club DWS in summer 1963, and was the Eredivisie top scorer in both the 1963–64 and 1964–65 seasons.
-He won the Eredivisie league title with DWS in 1964.
+He won the Eredivisie league title with DWS in 1964 and scored for them in the 1964–65 European Champions Cup.

 An Achilles tendon injury cut short his career and he had to retire in 1971 aged only 29.

 International career

 He made his debut for the Netherlands in an October 1964 FIFA World Cup qualification match against Albania, immediately scoring a goal.
 It proved to be his final international as well.

 International goals

 Scores and results list Bermuda's goal tally first.